 the faster internal

 - Columns — Select specific columns if you do not want to import them all; this saves processing time for larger tables.

-- Days — If you are into incremental processing, this comes in handy; import only rows changed during a given number of days (
+- Changed in last — If you are into incremental processing, this comes in handy; import only rows changed or created within the selected time period.

 - Data filter — Download only rows that will match this single column multiple values filter.

 You can combine these options freely.
-Input mappings for Snowflake, MySQL and Redshift include more options specific to the particular backend:
+Input mappings for Snowflake and Redshift include more options specific to the particular backend:

 Important: You can create Input Mappings for as many tables as you need for your transformation.